 It's likely that your car's title will list your lender's name while you have an outstanding loan.
 If both your name and the cosigner's name are listed on the registration, it indicates you have joint ownership of the car.
 This means that you can't resell the car without the cosigner's consent and signature.
 However, a loan cosigner doesn't need to be on your car paperwork.
 Instead, he can choose to simply cosign the loan and include his name only on the financial documents.
 Unless you're married to your cosigner or you have some sort of legal tie, this means that the cosigner has little or no legal claim to the car.

 Risks for the Cosigner

 Your cosigner may be hesitant to cosign the loan without putting his name on the registration.
 That's because if you default on your payments, your cosigner could be stuck making payments on a car that he can't even use or sell.
-Bankrate recommends that cosigners include themselves on the registration and obtain a copy of a car key before cosigning on a loan.
+Some cosigners might insist on having themselves included on the registration, and getting a set of keys to the car, before cosigning on a loan.

 Removing a Cosigner

 If you have a cosigner on your car registration or title, you have options to remove his name from your car documents.
 If you build substantial credit to carry the loan on your own, you can have the loan refinanced or modified to exclude the cosigner.
 If you've paid off the loan, you can change the car title through your state's DMV office.
 If your cosigner won't cooperate, you may need to go to court to have his name removed.